Aberdeen: Economy

 In-shore fishing was once the predominant industry but was surpassed by deep-sea fisheries, which derived a great impetus from improved technologies throughout the 20th century.
 Catches have fallen because of overfishing and the use of the harbour by oil support vessels, and so although still an important fishing port it is now eclipsed by the more northerly ports of Peterhead and Fraserburgh.
 The Fisheries Research Services are headquartered in Aberdeen, and there is a marine research laboratory there.

 Aberdeen is well regarded for the agricultural and soil research carried out at The James Hutton Institute (formerly the Macaulay Land Use Research Institute), which has close links to the city's two universities.
 The Rowett Research Institute is a world-renowned research centre for studies into food and nutrition located in Aberdeen.
 It has produced three Nobel laureates and there is a high concentration of life scientists working in the city.

-As oil reserves in the North Sea decrease, there is an effort to rebrand Aberdeen as "Energy Capital of Europe" rather than "Oil Capital of Europe", and there is interest in the development of new energy sources, and technology transfer from oil into renewable energy and other industries is underway.
+As oil reserves in the North Sea decrease, there is an effort to rebrand Aberdeen as the energy capital of Europe rather than the oil capital, and there is interest in the development of new energy sources, and technology transfer from oil into renewable energy and other industries is underway.
 The "Energetica" initiative led by Scottish Enterprise has been designed to accelerate this process.
 Aberdeen has become a major world centre for undersea petroleum technology.